Sleep Disorders

 The only preventive measure relates to the strong connection between cigarette smoking and small cell lung carcinoma; abstinence from smoking cigarettes may help prevent small cell lung carcinoma.

 Brain MRI scans in patients with paraneoplastic encephalomyelitis may (or may not) show focal lesions in the cerebral cortex, limbic system, basal ganglia, brainstem, or spinal cord in patients with corresponding clinical involvement.
-In the acute phase of paraneoplastic cerebellar degeneration, opsoclonus-myoclonus, or brainstem encephalitis, brain MRI scans are usually normal but may show lesions in the cerebellum or brainstem.
+In the acute phase of rapidly progressive cerebellar syndrome, opsoclonus-myoclonus, or brainstem encephalitis, brain MRI scans are usually normal but may show lesions in the cerebellum or brainstem.
 Brain MRI scans in most patients with paraneoplastic limbic encephalitis show areas of abnormal T2-weighted or FLAIR signal in the mesial temporal lobe and amygdala bilaterally and, less commonly, in the hypothalamus and basal frontal cortex.
-Most patients with paraneoplastic myelopathy have abnormal spine MRI scans (10).
+Most patients with paraneoplastic myelopathy have abnormal spine MRI scans (17).
 If present, MRI lesions in patients with CNS paraneoplastic disorders are nonspecific, and one cannot distinguish a paraneoplastic etiology from other conditions.

 One must note that serum and cerebrospinal fluid have different sensitivities for the antibodies of interest, and sending out both serum and cerebrospinal fluid paraneoplastic panel or autoimmune encephalitis panel has become the standard of care.

+In a retrospective study of confirmed autoimmune encephalitis cases, FDG-PET CT scan of the brain was shown to be one of the earliest abnormalities detected, even when MRI/EEG/cerebrospinal fluid testing was unremarkable.
+The most common finding was hypometabolism of various brain regions (41).
 In this author’s opinion, one must exercise caution and never rely on an abnormal FDG-PET CT scan of the brain as a sole indicator of autoimmune encephalitis or a reason to administer an immunologic agent, as FDG-PET scans are frequently abnormal in patients with other disorders.
-To date, no specific pattern of FDG-PET scan abnormality has been shown to be specific for autoimmune encephalitis.
+To date, no specific pattern of FDG-PET scan abnormality is specific for autoimmune encephalitis.

-Nerve conduction studies and electromyography are valuable in characterizing the clinical syndrome in patients with suspected peripheral nervous system paraneoplastic disorders (eg, Lambert-Eaton myasthenic syndrome, neuromyotonia, or sensory neuronopathy), but cannot in themselves differentiate a paraneoplastic versus nonparaneoplastic etiology.
+Nerve conduction studies and electromyography are valuable in characterizing the clinical syndrome in patients with suspected peripheral nervous system paraneoplastic disorders (eg, Lambert-Eaton myasthenic syndrome, neuromyotonia, or sensory neuronopathy) but cannot in themselves differentiate a paraneoplastic versus nonparaneoplastic etiology.

 Good but not perfect correlations exist among individual paraneoplastic syndromes, antineuronal antibody specificities, and associated tumor types (Table 2).
 The practical clinical value of antineuronal antibodies is that, when present, they greatly increase the index of suspicion for a paraneoplastic condition, and the type of antibody can help guide the search for the associated tumor.
 Antineuronal antibody assays do, however, have important practical clinical limitations:

-(1) Heterogeneity exists, in that a given clinical syndrome (eg, cerebellar degeneration) may be associated with 1 of several autoantibodies. | |
+(1) Heterogeneity exists, in that a given clinical syndrome (eg, rapidly progressive cerebellar syndrome) may be associated with one of several autoantibodies. | |

-(2) Conversely, a given autoantibody (eg, anti-Hu) may be associated with a variety of clinical presentations. | |
+(2) Conversely, a given autoantibody (eg, anti-Hu) may be associated with various clinical presentations. | |

 (3) For most, if not all, neurologic syndromes, some patients have antineuronal autoantibodies and yet never develop a demonstrable tumor.
 The prime examples are Lambert-Eaton syndrome, neuromyotonia, and limbic encephalitis.
-Presence of antibodies, therefore, does not absolutely indicate an underlying neoplasm. | |
+Therefore, the presence of antibodies does not absolutely indicate an underlying neoplasm. | |

 (4) Some autoantibodies are present at low titers in tumor patients without any accompanying clinical neurologic manifestations. | |

 (5) Patients with a suspected paraneoplastic syndrome may not have demonstrable antineuronal antibodies or may have "atypical" or incompletely characterized antibodies not detected in commercially available assays.
-Some patients initially determined to be "negative" for the more common antibodies turn out eventually to have newly recognized antibodies as the list of paraneoplastic antibodies grows (23; 06; 22).
+Some patients initially determined to be "negative" for the more common antibodies turn out eventually to have newly recognized antibodies as the list of paraneoplastic antibodies grows (31; 12; 29).
 A negative antibody assay, therefore, does not rule out the possibility of a paraneoplastic disorder and the presence of an underlying neoplasm. |

 The ever-growing list of antineuronal antibodies associated with paraneoplastic disorders, as well as the heterogeneity of clinical-antibody associations, complicate decision-making for the clinician in deciding "which antibodies to order."
-Several of the antibodies have been described in only a small number of patients, and the practical utility of ordering all antibodies in all patients is highly debatable.
+Several antibodies have been described in only a small number of patients, and the practical utility of ordering all antibodies in all patients is highly debatable.
 Many laboratories perform a panel of different antibody assays (depending on the clinical syndrome) or perform a screening with immunohistochemistry or immunoblotting to be followed by specific antibody identification if necessary.

 Management of patients with known or suspected paraneoplastic syndromes includes the following components: